March 30, 2023

 Here are the answers to some commonly asked questions on Maternity Benefit:

-The standard rate of Maternity Benefit is €274 each week in 2024.
+The standard rate of Maternity Benefit is €289 each week in 2025.

-You’ll receive a half-rate Maternity Benefit (€137/week) if you qualify for Maternity Benefit and certain social welfare payments like the One-Parent Family Payment.
+Your employees will receive a half-rate Maternity Benefit (€144.5/week) if they qualify for Maternity Benefit and certain social welfare payments like the One-Parent Family Payment.

 Expectant mothers can take 26 weeks of maternity leave and receive Maternity Benefit for the entire term.
 They can also take a further 16 weeks of unpaid maternity leave if required.